caioniehues/java-rpg-engine/README.md

 Currently, there are:

 - [Oracles](https://github.com/cote/chatdm/tree/main/src/main/java/io/cote/chatdm/oracle) - these are tool wrappers around [YAML files](https://github.com/cote/chatdm/tree/main/src/main/resources/oracle) that can either be yes/no style solo RPG Oracles or the equivilent or random RPG tables.
 The Oracle service will find all the oracle YAML files in the classpath and elsewhere and auto-load them up, populating the MCP tool name, description, etc.
-- [DM Journal](https://github.com/cote/chatdm/blob/main/src/main/java/io/cote/chatdm/dnd/PlayDnDTool.java) - this is a tool that write out DM notes to a markdown file and also read them back in.
+- [DM Journal](https://github.com/cote/chatdm/tree/main/src/main/java/io/cote/chatdm/journal) - this is a tool that write out DM notes to a markdown file and also read them back in.
 The AI (MCP Client) uses these to keep a lot of things to remember _and_ remember them as needed.
-- [DM setup](https://github.com/cote/chatdm/blob/main/src/main/java/io/cote/chatdm/dnd/PlayDnDTool.java) - a tool used to iniatlize playing D&D. This is mostly to put in an initial prompt and point out there are other tools to use.
+- [DM setup](https://github.com/cote/chatdm/tree/main/src/main/java/io/cote/chatdm/dnd) - a tool used to iniatlize playing D&D. This is mostly to put in an initial prompt and point out there are other tools to use.
+- [Dice Roller](https://github.com/cote/chatdm/tree/main/src/main/java/io/cote/chatdm/dice) - Tool to roll dice, backed by [Dice Notation Tools for Java](https://github.com/Bernardo-MG/dice-notation-java).

 (I have not written Java since 2005, so I have no idea what I'm doing with this fancy, new Spring Boot style.)